nilsmango/project7III/content/water/_index.md

 <a href="/water/support" class="btn" id="greenButton">Support</a> <a href="/water/history" class="btn" id="greenButton">Version History</a> <a href="/water/best-water-sports-tracker" class="btn" id="blueButton">Take the Water Sports Tracker Quiz!</a>

-**7III Water** is a water sports tracker built for riders who actually spend time on the water.
+**7III Water** is a **foiling** and **water sports tracker** built for riders who actually spend time on the water.
-Track **downwind foiling**, **pump foiling**, **wake thief**, wing, kite, SUP and more on **iPhone, Apple Watch, Garmin and other smartwatches**.
+Track **downwind foiling**, **pump foiling**, **parawing**, **wake thief**, **wing**, **kite**, **SUP** and more on **iPhone, Apple Watch, Garmin and other smartwatches**.

+Analyze every session with detailed GPS tracks, foil-specific statistics, flight analysis, wind data, route maps and long-term performance trends.

+Unlike many water sports tracking apps that charge expensive yearly subscriptions, **7III Water is free to get started and offers a lifetime upgrade for less than the price of a coffee**.

 No subscriptions.
 No accounts.
+No cloud lock-in.
 Your data stays on your device.
-Try it for free: [Download Water](https://apps.apple.com/app/7iii-water-downwind-winging/id6495238780)
+🤙 Try it for free: [Download Water](https://apps.apple.com/app/7iii-water-downwind-winging/id6495238780)

 {{ image_sets(path="content/water/7III Water Foiling Statistics.jpg", format="auto", op="fit_width", quality=100, alt="7III Water water sports tracker showing downwind foiling statistics like sessions, days on water and total distance", caption='So many great stats.') }}

+## Why 7III Water?
+Many foiling and water sports tracking apps charge about 20 USD every year.
+7III Water takes a different approach:

+Tracking your sessions should not require an expensive subscription.
+The free version already includes your 30 most recent sessions, and premium is a small one-time purchase that unlocks the full app forever.

+No recurring fees.

+No subscription traps.

+Just a fast, beautiful foil tracker that helps you spend more time on the water.

 ## Features of 7III Water